Berucha/stats_calculator/README.md

 # stats_calculator
-Program used to for statistical calculations
+Program used for statistical calculations